Using OpenLDAP with Microsoft SQL Server and Oracle back-end databases

 cd /usr/local/easysoft/unixODBC/bin

-./isql -v my_oracle_dsn my_oracle_username my_oracle_password
+./isql -v my_oracle_dsn my_oracle_user_name my_oracle_password

-Configuring and Building OpenLDAP
+Configuring and building OpenLDAP

 This section shows you how to build OpenLDAP with back-sql.